yuvallanger/matplotlib/doc/api/api_changes.rst

   * matplotlib.matlab._get_current_fig_manager renamed to
     matplotlib.matlab.get_current_fig_manager to allow user access to
-    the GUI window attribute, eg figManager.window for GTK and figManager.frame for wx
+    the GUI window attribute, e.g. figManager.window for GTK and figManager.frame for wx

 Changes for 0.40